 Table 2: Symptoms of Lutetium-177-Dotatate-induced Carcinoid Crisis.

-Of note, to date, there have been no documented deaths attributable to Lu-177-Dotatate-induced carcinoid crisis [15].

 Management of Lutetium-177-Dotatate-induced Carcinoid Crisis

 Management of Lutetium-177-Dotatate-induced Carcinoid Crisis follows the same approach to treatment as carcinoid crisis caused by other etiologies.
 Management begins with enhanced alertness for symptoms of carcinoid crisis, as early recognition and intervention has been associated with more favorable outcomes.
 Pre-treatment review of risk factors, as illustrated in Table 1, should prompt enhanced vigilance in those with a greater predisposition for developing this adverse event.